 - How eventprofs & content creators can save one day a week

-- Challenge for influencers and content creators in the MICE industry
+- The challenge for influencers and content creators in the meetings industry

 How do find the right influencers in the MICE industry?